-Configuring and installing LightsOut Restore 2011 or 2010 on client computers
+Configuring and installing LightsOut Restore 2011 on client computers

-To install LightsOut Restore 2011 or 2010, you must use the Symantec Recovery Disk CD.
-Or, you can use a custom Symantec Recovery Disk CD that you have created yourself.
+To install LightsOut Restore 2011 you must use the Symantec System Recovery Disk that you have created.

 You can configure how LightsOut Restore runs on the resource targets that you want to protect.
 The configuration settings are applied to the Symantec Recovery Environment on each computer's local file system.
 The configuration also creates an entry in the Windows boot menu that you use to boot into the recovery environment.